-If you would like to switch from our plan to: This is what you should do: Another Medicare health plan. • Enroll in the new Medicare health plan.
+If you would like to switch from our plan to: This is what you should do: Another Medicare health plan.
+Enroll in the new Medicare health plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicare with a separate Medicare prescription drug plan. • Enroll in the new Medicare prescription drug plan.
+Original Medicare with a separate Medicare prescription drug plan.
+Enroll in the new Medicare prescription drug plan.
 You will automatically be disenrolled from our plan when your new plan's coverage begins.
-Original Medicare without a separate Medicare prescription drug plan. • Send us a written request to disenroll.
-Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet). • You can also contact Medicare , at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
+Original Medicare without a separate Medicare prescription drug plan.
+Note: If you disenroll from a Medicare prescription drug plan and go without creditable prescription drug coverage, you may have to pay a late enrollment penalty if you join a Medicare drug plan later.
+See Chapter 1, Section 5 for more information about the late enrollment penalty.
+Send us a written request to disenroll.
+Contact Member Services if you need more information on how to do this (phone numbers are printed on the back cover of this booklet).
+You can also contact Medicare, at 1-800-MEDICARE (1-800-633-4227), 24 hours a day, 7 days a week, and ask to be disenrolled.
 TTY users should call 1-877-486-2048.
 You will be disenrolled from our plan when your coverage in Original Medicare begins.

-SECTION 4 Until your membership ends, you must keep getting your medical services through our plan

-Section 4.1 Until your membership ends, you are still a member of our plan
+SECTION 4 Until your membership ends, you must keep getting your medical services and drugs through our plan Section 4.1 Until your membership ends, you are still a member of our plan

 If you leave our plan, it may take time before your membership ends and your new Medicare coverage goes into effect.
 (See Section 2 for information on when your new coverage begins.)

-During this time, you must continue to get your medical care through our plan.
+During this time, you must continue to get your medical care and prescription drugs through our plan.

-• If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).
+- You should continue to use our network pharmacies to get your prescriptions filled until your membership in our plan ends.
+Usually, your prescription drugs are only covered if they are filled at a network pharmacy including through our mail-order pharmacy services. - If you are hospitalized on the day that your membership ends, your hospital stay will usually be covered by our plan until you are discharged (even if you are discharged after your new health coverage begins).